xgmitt00-220814/Type1toUnicode/README.md

 ![Reader_XI_fonts](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/8c56af8e-1313-4a6d-8641-d6085b8f3841)

 If this condition is not met, Type1toUnicode will print "Font has other type than Type1 -> skipping" into the (verbose) log.
 Next, Type1toUnicode can repair only fonts that have certain FontDescriptor entries, most importantly FirstChar and LastChar.
-Here is explanation in [PDF format reference](https://www.verypdf.com/document/pdf-format-reference/txtidx0413.htm);  Type1toUnicode needs them to compute how many glyphs the font contains.
+Here is explanation in [PDF format reference](https://www.verypdf.com/document/pdf-format-reference/txtidx0413.htm);  Type1toUnicode needs them to check how many glyphs the font contains.
 If you open the sample file in PDFtalk Snooper and expand Resources-Font tree, it looks like this:

 ![Snooper_first_last](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/3811fff2-16ca-4423-b379-d8930032c0f4)